Perennials & Biennials

 Native: Carpathian mountains in central Europe

-Awards: England’s Royal Horticultural Society Award of Merit.Campanula is Latin meaning little bell.
-In 1629 Parkinson described campanulas as “cherished for the beautie of their flowers…” Young roots were eaten in “sallets.”
+Awards: England’s Royal Horticultural Society Award of Merit.Campanula is Latin means little bell.
+In 1629 Parkinson described campanulas as “cherished for the beautie of their flowers…” Young roots of this species were eaten in “sallets.”
 Introduced to European gardens from the Carpathian Mountains in 1774.
 Sold by McMahon’s Philadelphia nursery in the early 1800’s.
 Probably cultivated by Jefferson at Monticello.

 -